GitHubSachin/CustomThreadPool/readme.md

 | 3  | .net     | 10  | 100 | 100000    | 0.1093742   | 5.3125669   |
 | 4  | .net     | 10  | 100 | 1000000   | 2.7812817   | 53.2116138  |

+## Some thoughts on Multi-Threaded Pool

+Improper configuration of a thread pool can have a serious impact on the performance of your application.
+This documentation describes the issues and things you need to consider when designing your application which uses this thread pool implementation.
+A thread pool is a collection of threads which is processing the user's work items as they are enqueued.
+The user work item is a delegate supplied by application code, this delegate contains any compute or IO work that user needs to perform concurrently.
+Configuring a thread pool to support min, max limits implies that the application is prepared to dispatch work item operation concurrently.

+When using a multi-threaded pool implementation like CustomThreadPool2, the thread scheduling nature is nondeterministic which means that requests may not be processed in the order they were received.
+Some applications cannot tolerate this behavior, such as a transaction processing server that must guarantee that requests are executed in order.
+If your application have strict processing order requirement then CustomThreadPool1 implementation will be good to use, in this implementation all items are serially put in one queue and processed in order.

+# Configuring Thread Pool:
+This is importent design consideration, how many threads you would put as min and max limits on the pool.
+Both implementation of custom thread pool can grow and shrink when necessary in response to changes in an application's work load.
+All thread pools have at least one thread, but a thread pool can grow as the demand for threads increases, up to the pool's maximum size.
+Threads may also be terminated automatically when they have been idle for some time.
+The dynamic nature is determined by configuration of the thread pool's min and max setting values.
+The value of ThreadIdleTime determines whether and how quickly a thread pool can shrink to a size of min. limit.

+You should do careful analysis of your application to choose an appropriate maximum size for a thread pool.
+For example, in compute-bound applications it is best to limit the number of threads to the number of physical processor cores or threads on the host machine; adding any more threads will increase context switches and reduces performance.
+Increasing the size of the pool beyond the number of cores can improve responsiveness when threads can become blocked while waiting for the operating system to complete a task, such as a network or file operation.
+On the other hand, a thread pool configured with too many threads can have the opposite effect and negatively impact performance.
+Test your application in a realistic environment for determining the optimum size for a thread pool

 ## Some notes